 - additional information that may identify a person – that is medical, financial, employment and educational information.

 Organizations are obliged to protect PII, and there are many laws that impose requirements on companies to notify individuals whose data is compromised due to a data breach.

 Protected Health Information (PHI)

 PHI is any information on a health condition that can be linked to a specific person.
-It is a common misconception that only medical care providers, such as hospital and doctors, are required to protect PHI.
+It is a common misconception that only medical care providers, such as hospitals and doctors, are required to protect PHI.
 In fact, most employers collect PHI to provide or supplement healthcare policies.
 Thus, HIPPA compliance applies to the majority of organizations in the United States.